sleekweasel/CgiAdbRemote/README.md

 Due to the implementation details, '1' is a reserved value on the command-line: to pass the value '1' to a command-line option, write it as '01'.

+Android 8.0 'O': add &screenflags=,deline, to get the screenshot working - until I work out how to autodetect it.

 [TODO](https://github.com/sleekweasel/CgiAdbRemote/issues):

 0. Move these TODOs into the issues tracker!